markekraus/psharp/foundation-by-laws.md

 A Simple Majority will be 60% or more of votes in a session with due quorum.
 In the event of a tie, the President may vote.

+## Proxy Voting

+A Foundation Member may designate any other Foundation Member, including the President or Parliamentarian, to serve as a proxy for their vote.
+The Foundation Member must submit the name and scope of their designated Proxy Voter to the Parliamentarian no less than 24 hours before any general or special session.
+The scope of a Proxy Voter can be any of the following:

+1. Any number of specific agenda items,
+1. An entire session,
+1. An entire leave of absence.

+A Foundation Member should choose a Proxy Voter they trust to vote in the Foundation Member's interests.
+The Foundation Member cannot later contest a vote cast by a designated Proxy Voter on the Foundation Member's behalf.
+Proxy Voters found voting in bad faith may be subjected to sanctions, but a vote, once cast, cannot be rescinded.

+## General Sessions

+The Foundation shall set a regular cadence for General Sessions at an interval determined to be reasonable by The Foundation by simple majority.
+The Foundation shall use General Sessions to conduct regular business of The Foundation.
+Sponsors must submit Agenda Items to The Parliamentarian no less than 72 hours before a General Session.
+The Parliamentarian must publish the submitted Agenda Items at least 24 hours before a General Session.

+A General Session shall first conduct continued business from any previous session before addressing any new business.
+The President may reprioritized Agenda Items based on the urgent operating needs of The Foundation.
+Foundation Members may put forward a motion to reprioritize Agenda Items, and the motion shall carry with a simple majority.
+Foundation Members may not bring new Agenda Items for business during a General Session.

+## Special Sessions

+Special Sessions may be called at any time by at least three foundation members or by The President.
+The Foundation shall use Special Sessions to conduct any business that cannot wait for a General Session or would not be appropriate for a General Session.
+Special Sessions shall be scheduled no less than 24 hours in advance.
+Sponsors must submit Agenda Items to The Parliamentarian no less than 24 hours before a Special Session.
+The Parliamentarian must publish the submitted Agenda Items at least 12 hours before a Special Session.

+The Foundation may only conduct business for the specified Agenda Items.
+The Foundation may not use Special Sessions to conduct continued or new business.

+## Emergency Sessions

+The President may, at any time, schedule an Emergency Session to conduct emergency business.
+Foundation Members may bring emergency Agenda Items during the Emergency Session without any prior submission.
+All emergency Agenda Items shall pass with a simple majority.

+The President and The Foundation may not use Emergency Sessions to subvert normal business.
+The Foundation may overturn decisions made during an Emergency Session with a large majority at any Special or General Session.
+The Foundation may sanction The President they find The President has abused the power of Emergency Sessions.

+## Agenda Items and Sponsorship

+Foundation Members may submit Agenda Items before the designated minimum time before a Special or General Session or during an Emergency Session.
+Sponsors of Agenda Items will determine the correct majority (Simple or Large) to pass the Agenda Item.
+Agenda Items requiring a simple majority must have a minimum of three sponsors.
+Agenda Items requiring a large majority must have a minimum of five sponsors.

+Only Foundation Members (including The Parliamentarian and The President) may sponsor Agenda Items; however, sponsors may collect signatures from contributors and community members to strengthen the support for an Agenda Item.
+Contributors and community members may engage Foundation members for sponsorship of Agenda Items.
+The Foundation may empower contributors, SMEs, or Workgroups to act as non-voting sponsors for Agenda Items in their limited scope of authority.
+Only one non-voting sponsor may be listed as a sponsor for any Agenda Item, and the remaining sponsors must be Foundation members.